 KPMG explains how an entity’s management performs a going concern assessment and makes appropriate disclosures.
-Q&As, interpretive guidance and illustrative examples include insights into how the economic downturn from COVID-19 may affect year-end going concern assessments.
-This latest edition includes illustrative example going concern disclosures.
+Q&As, interpretive guidance and illustrative examples include insights into how continued economic uncertainty may affect going concern assessments.
+This latest edition includes illustrative application of going concern’s most significant complexities.

 - The requirement to assess a company’s ability to continue as a going concern is a relatively new requirement – dating back to 2017.

-- Since that time – up until recently – the global and domestic economic climate has been good to robust, making this assessment relatively easy for many companies.
+- Since that time, the global and domestic economic climate has been good to robust, making this assessment relatively easy for many companies.

-- COVID-19 has changed the economic climate considerably, making the going concern assessment this year-end more challenging for some companies.
+- COVID-19 has continued to impact the economic climate in different ways, making the going concern assessment more challenging for some companies.

 - Overview of going concern assessment

 - Step 1: Assess whether substantial doubt is raised

 - Step 2: Assess whether substantial doubt exists